Curriculum

 Core HMGT 6324 Healthcare Negotiation & Dispute Resolution Multiple Modalities Multiple Modalities

-Core HMGT 6325 Healthcare Operations Management In-Person Online In-Person
+Core HMGT 6325 Healthcare Operations Management In-Person In-Person

 Core HMGT 6330 Healthcare Law, Policy and Regulation HMGT 6320 Online In-Person